priya-acharya/sync-confluence-issues/ReadMe.txt

   ii. base64.b64encode(<username:password>.encode('utf-8'))

 2. Go to environmental variables under system properties and add AUTH as key and above decoded string as value.

+To install the required softwares, clone the project and open in command prompt and run below command
+    pip install -r requirements.txt